 - Have unrealistic ideas or suspicions which can lead to trouble with neighbours, the police or the community.

 Some of these situations may be able to be dealt with fairly simply.
 For instance, if the person is forgetting to eat, arranging for delivered meals, such as meals-on-wheels and then making a phone call or have a person visit to remind them to eat the meal may help.
-Some of the situations however may compromise the person’s safety and well being, and a move to more supervised care may have to be arranged.
+Some of the situations however may compromise the person’s safety and well-being, and a move to more supervised care may have to be arranged.

 How can you help?

-Accepting a degree of risk
+Accept a degree of risk

 There is an increased risk when a person with dementia lives alone.
 However whether this continues to be an acceptable risk will need to be reviewed regularly by family, carers and professionals.
 The person’s own wishes and concerns must also be considered.